 - Monitor for success.
 Note whether your reviews increase.
 See what works and keep looking for more ways to utilize this free service as effectively as possible.

 Link Social Media Reviews to Your Google Listing

 Google can automatically link Facebook to your Google account.
 In this way, your Facebook reviews appear on your Google search results as well.
 Google may do this automatically, but it doesn’t always.

-Here’s how to ensure that your Facebook reviews are also on your Google My Business page:
+Here’s how to ensure that your Facebook reviews are also on your Google Business Profile page:

 Check your Business Information.

 Your contact information and other details should be identical on Google and Facebook so that Google can easily tie these platforms together.